kristos80/version/README.md

 ---

-### WIP -- Do not use in production yet as: ###
+## Work in Progress (WIP) — Do not use in production yet: ##

-* It's not tested extensively
+- It has not undergone extensive testing.
-* It's used mainly to internal projects and might have breaking changes without prior notice
+- Primarily intended for internal projects, subject to potential breaking changes without prior notice.
-* There are probably a lot of missing features
+- There are likely many missing features.

 ---